digital-cinema-arts/Muse-Analysis-Tools/README.md

 ----------------------------------------------------------

-To fix an error with pandas on Linux that occasionally happens, for a reinstall with this command:
+To fix an error with pandas on Linux that occasionally happens, force a reinstall with this command:

 ```
 pip install --upgrade --force-reinstall pandas